VeriInteresting: An Empirical Study of Model Prompt Interactions in Verilog Code Generation: Discussion

-\textbf{Verilog as a distinct code-generation regime.} Our results suggest that Verilog generation is not merely a variant of conventional code generation, but a qualitatively different task regime for language models.
+Our results suggest that Verilog generation is not merely a variant of conventional code generation, but a qualitatively different task regime for language models.
 In software-centric settings, partial correctness and iterative refinement are often acceptable, and many inference-time techniques reliably improve performance.
 In contrast, RTL generation imposes tighter global constraints on semantics, structure, and timing, where small deviations can invalidate an otherwise plausible solution.
 This difference may help explain why some prompting strategies that work well in software settings are less reliable in hardware tasks.